 Levels of testosterone, which is also produced in small quantities by the ovaries, may also drop during the menopause transition.
 However, the ovaries continue to produce testosterone, even after menopause.

-In normal circumstances, egg-cell production stops when the number of eggs a woman was born with has been exhausted, or their quality has deteriorated.
+In normal circumstances, egg production stops when the number of eggs a woman was born with has been exhausted, or their quality has deteriorated.

-Natural versus induced
+Natural vs. medically induced menopause

 As a normal life event that designates the end of fertility, natural menopause may involve various physical and emotional changes.

-Some women experience induced or surgical menopause due to a medical intervention, for example, if there ovaries are removed before they enter their natural menopause.
+Some women experience induced or surgical menopause due to a medical intervention – for example, if the ovaries are removed before they enter their natural menopause.
 Induced menopause can also occur if the ovaries are damaged by radiation, chemotherapy or certain drugs.
 In such cases, an abrupt hormonal decrease usually results in a sudden onset of menopause-related symptoms (e.g. hot flushes).